gianlucazani/COMP3221_assignment1/README.md

 #### Example 2 - Multiple failures

-By going on from Example 1 above, we can make other nodes fail after J. We will keep node A's output monitored and we'll see hopw the node responds to these failures.
+By going on from Example 1 above, we can make other nodes fail after J. We will keep node A's output monitored and we'll see how the node responds to these failures.

 Node H fails: